regebro/tzlocal/README.rst

 <https://www.iana.org/time-zones>`_ for your local time zone or a ``tzinfo``
 object with the local timezone information, under Unix and Windows.

-It requires Python 3.8 or later, and will use the ``backports.zoneinfo`` package, for Python 3.8.

 This module attempts to fix a glaring hole in the ``pytz`` and ``zoneinfo`` modules, that there is no way to get the local timezone information, unless you know the zoneinfo name, and under several Linux distros that's hard or